MercyMoraa/Analysis-of-CVEs-Azure/README.md

 # CVE-Azure
-Analysis of the common vulnerabilities and exposures &amp; common weaknesses
+Analysis of the common vulnerabilities and exposures found in the Azure Cloud Service Provider